EthanJStark/ethanstark.com/content/blog/hello-world-11ty/eleventy-netlify.md

 ### Why Did I Choose Eleventy?
 Eleventy is an SSG built on JavaScript.
 It stands out due to its comprehensive documentation, supportive community, and an excellent [starter blog repo](https://github.com/11ty/eleventy-base-blog) that was the foundation for this site.

+The code for this site, which used that starter blog for its template, can be viewed [here](https://github.com/EthanJStark/ethanstark.com).

 ### Deploying to Netlify
 I make changes to my blog, and push it to GitHub.
 Netlify seamlessly detects these modifications, builds the site using 11ty, and deploys it.
 The entire process is remarkably smooth.